Your UHI username and password

 - Recent addresses

 Having up to date security software on your PC or laptop will also help keep your information secure.
-The equipment provided for you at your college site will have Anti-Virus software, Spy/Adware and local firewall software installed, but you need to ensure that your local equipment has these installed and that they are kept up to date as new viruses are released all the time.
+The equipment provided for you at your college site will have Anti-Virus software, Spy/Adware and local firewall software installed, but you need to ensure that your equipment has these installed and that they are kept up to date as new viruses are released all the time.
 Some of the new security software will even alert you to sites that may be fake.
-UHI have a campus agreement for the Sophos anti-virus software.
-We will shortly be releasing a version of this that will be available for UHI students.
+UHI have a campus agreement for the Sophos anti-virus software, you can request this software by emailing us

 When you use shared computer equipment, such as the college PCs or internet café PCs, you should always ensure that you log out at the end of your session.
 If you pop away from the computer then lock the session by pressing ctrl+alt+del, then your password will be required to access your session.
 Many internet browsers have the capacity to store local password information.
 When using shared resources you should always answer No to any prompt asking if you wish to save your password details.